 I know that dark place so well, even the cry to God for help, the pressing weight of life’s failures, and the need to be set free.
 Denise C McAllister

-I insult him, it’s not intended, not major … a niggle, that’s all.
+Four words and I’m on the wrong side of the tracks.
+I insult an official, not intended, not major … a niggle, that’s all.

 I was only asking …

 My question is fair, the express left Hannover a few minutes late and I’m on a tight connection.
-Still, it looks like he may fancy punching a bit more than my ticket as he stalks back through the door.
+Still, I’m definitely on his wring side.
+It looks like he may fancy punching a bit more than my ticket.
 I shrug and pull my jacket on, my luggage is lined up for departure.
 I check my watch, sigh and am sitting back when …

 Bang!
 The soul now departing …

 Some sounds you never forget.
 I’m in the front carriage and this is one: a crunching, splattering thud at the front of the train.
+My, talk about the wring side of the tracks.
 My instinct knows what the impact means.
 In a split second the brakes slam on, hard, with a squealing, skidding shriek of biting metal.
 Hundreds of metres down the line we stop with a final spasmodic jerk.

 In the café bar, next to my compartment, I find the steward.